malickbax/run-buddy/README.md

 https://malickbax.github.io/run-buddy/

 ## Contribution
-Made by Malick Ba in Virginia, USA
+Made by **Malick Ba**, Software Engineer based in Virginia, USA as part of a George Washington University Coding Bootcamp.
+2022.